steunix/passweaver-api/docs/index.md

 - `enable_metrics`: true or false, enables Prometheus-formatted metrics
 - `generated_password_length`: default length of random generated password (default is 15)
 - `cache-control`: Cache-Control header to be sent along GET/HEAD responses
+- `auth`:
+  - `google_oauth2`:
+    - `enabled`: if true, the login endpoint will accept the token for authenticating with Google OAuth2 token.
+Note that you have to set "GOOGLE_CLIENT_ID" in your environment to your API Key Client ID.

 ## 5. Prepare the database